Statement of Compliance with the QCA Corporate Governance Code

 On a regular basis, management accounts, including a comprehensive cash flow forecast, are reviewed by the Board in order to provide effective monitoring of financial performance.
 At the same time the Board considers other significant strategic, organisational and compliance issues to ensure that the Group’s assets are safeguarded, and financial information and accounting records can be relied upon.
 The Board formally monitors progress on each development.

-Please see pages 14 to 17 of the 2022 Annual Report for a summary of the principal risks and uncertainties facing the Group, as well as mitigating actions.
+Please see pages 23 to 26 of the FY24 Annual Report for a summary of the principal risks and uncertainties facing the Group, as well as mitigating actions.

 The Group takes security of personal data seriously and ensures compliance with the GDPR which came into effect on 25 May 2018.
 The Group’s privacy policy can be found on the Company’s website at https://cyanconnode.com/about/privacy-policy/